Physical Therapy Career Guide

 Spurred by the polio epidemic and World War I, the U.S. army created a 3-month training program in 1917.

-Over the next 100 years, physical therapy education evolved and today there are nearly 230 accredited physical therapy schools in the United States.
+Over the next 100 years, physical therapy education evolved and today there are nearly 230 accredited physical therapy schools in the United States, producing thousands of PT’s helping patients with various injuries and conditions.

 Here’s what you need to know to choose the best physical therapy school for you.